adobiss/db-api-frontend/README.md

 ## Features
 - User authentication (Supabase)
 - View client records for authenticated users (filter by client name)
-- Create new record (opens in new window)
+- Create new record (opens in new tab)

 ## Technologies Used
 - **Database:** PostgreSQL (Supabase)